giuseppealfonzetti/crirt/README.md

 ## Installation

-You can install the development version of crirt like so:
+You can install the development version of crirt with:

 ``` r
 devtools::install_github("giuseppealfonzetti/crirt")